Posted on Apr 16, 2019

 Get a second opinion from a radiology specialist in 3 easy steps.Learn More

-If your initial diagnosis requires a treatment plan that is toxic, invasive, or lifelong - a proper reinterpretation is life changing.
+If your initial diagnosis requires a treatment plan that is toxic, invasive, or lifelong, a proper reinterpretation can be life-changing.

-“The ability for a patient to get a second opinion allows them to tap into an invaluable online resource of many experienced and knowledgeable physicians that can either reaffirm or provide new insight into what might be ailing the patient.” says Dr. Gupta.
+“The ability for a patient to get a second opinion allows them to tap into an invaluable resource of many experienced and knowledgeable physicians that can either reaffirm their diagnosis or provide new insight into what might be ailing them,” says Dr. Gupta.